 “Over 35% of the Levels have already been lost to steel works, the second Severn Crossing, distribution centres and retail parks.
 This nationally important wetland landscape and its rare sensitive species cannot afford further losses.
 The construction alone will generate vast additional CO2 emissions.”

-A tweet mentioned the protesting of “£2.4 billion on 14 miles of tarmac”.
-I have not rigorously interrogated these numbers but even if loosely true they are alarming.
+A tweet mentioned “£2.4 billion on 14 miles of tarmac”.
+I have not rigorously interrogated these numbers but even if loosely true, they are alarming.
+(Edit at October 2021, the planned M4 relief road failed in part due to Future Generations criteria).

 As well as Brexit uncertainties and unrest on the global political stage, including President Trump – who famously doesn’t believe in climate change, things do not look so swell right now and it’s easy to feel a little overwhelmed.